DC Courts' Pandemic Operations Information

 DC Court of Appeals

 The DC Court of Appeals is holding oral arguments via videoconference until further notice.
-See the Court's January 25 order for the latest on filing procedures, deadline changes, and how to eFile (or file by email if you are not able to eFile).
-Questions should go to efilehelp [at] dcappeals.gov.
-The public can observe the videoconference oral arguments real-time on this page: http://www.dccourts.gov/court-of-appeals/oral-arguments or see previous oral arguments on the DC Court of Appeals' YouTube page.
+See the Court's December 23, 2021 order for the latest on filing procedures, deadline changes, and how to eFile (or file by mail if you cannot eFile).
+Email questions to efilehelp [at] dcappeals.gov.
+The public can observe the videoconference oral arguments real-time at http://www.dccourts.gov/court-of-appeals/oral-arguments or see previous oral arguments on the DC Court of Appeals' YouTube page.

 - Public offices and counters are now open.
 Learn more.